-David Gissen is a historian, theorist, critic and curator of architecture and urbanism.
-Recent work focuses on developing a novel concept of nature in architectural thought and developing experimental forms of architectural historical practice.
+David Gissen is a historian, theorist, curator and critic whose work examines histories and theories of architecture, landscapes, environments and cities.
+His recent work focuses on developing a novel concept of nature in architectural thought and developing experimental forms of architectural historical practice.

 David is the author of the books Manhattan Atmospheres: Architecture, The Interior Environment and Urban Crisis (University of Minnesota Press, 2014) and Subnature: Architecture's Other Environments (Princeton Architectural Press, 2009), editor of the “Territory” issue of AD Journal (2010) and the book Big and Green (Princeton Architectural Press, 2003) .